IBM/rezolvr/examples/pipeline/README.md

    Note: This Dockerfile assumes that rezolvr binaries exist in the `/bin` subdirectory.

-2. Build the file with a command similar to the following:
+2. From the Rezolvr root directory, build the file with a command similar to the following:

-   `docker build -t myjenkins-blueocean .`
+   `docker build -t myjenkins-blueocean -f examples/pipeline/Dockerfile .`

 3. Create a network for dind and Jenkins to communicate: